hhuynh15/hhuynh15.github.io/_posts/2022-11-05-lets-build-a-home-server-rack.md

 homelab-switch(config-vlan)#name public
 ```

-Now that we have our vlan created let’s start assigning a port to the vlan:
+Now that we have our vlan created let's start assigning a port to the vlan:

 ```shell
 homelab-switch(config-vlan)#exit